 Surf music—real instrumental surf music led by a heavily vibratoed guitar—is alive and well and back in Russia!
 An outfit calling themselves Bamboogie Injections plays surf-based rock & roll music.
 In it, they mix elements of psychedelia and punk but it comes out sounding like waves from the Bering Sea slapping the beaches of Kamchatka.

 Last year, they released their first album, WILD DANDELION STOMPING.
 I like the title and see two interpretations: one gives me a mental image of a wild dandelion stomping something, perhaps a predatory insect.
 This is the poetic interpretation (unless dandelions in your part of the world have feet and are ambulatory).

 The other interpretation provides an image of an event where wild dandelions are stomped by humans as a step in the transformation of this ubiquitous flower into a potable, intoxicating wine.
-In fact, the music on the album could be played to motivate the stomping of the dandelion petals into mash.
+In fact, the music on the album could be played to motivate the stomping of the dandelion petals into a mash.

-The fabulous cover art for Bamboogie Injection's first album is by guitarist Den Kovalev.
-It does not look like any kind of art that one would associate with beaches and woodies and Dick Dale and the Chantays (although it wouldn't look to out of place on a late '60s Beach Boys album).
+The fabulous cover art for Bamboogie Injection’s first album is by guitarist Den Kovalev.
+It does not look like any kind of art that one would associate with beaches and woodies and Dick Dale and the Chantays (although it wouldn’t look too out of place on a late ’60s Beach Boys album).

-Now for some wild dandelion stomping
+Some wild dandelion stomping

 WILD DANDELION STOMPING was issued in June 2016; it is being advertised as a sort of psychedelic surf music.
-For readers interested in real '60s surf music, relax: the psychedelia on this album consists mainly of a few tasteful, technical flourishes.
-For the most part, the music is joyously '60s style surf rock!
+For readers interested in real ’60s surf music, relax: the psychedelia on this album consists mainly of a few tasteful, technical flourishes.
+For the most part, the music is ’60s style surf rock!

 The album was recorded by a 3-piece band consisting of: